santolucito/santolucito.github.io/COMS1002/2/index.md

 [Download slides for Lecture 3](../slides/lect3.pdf)

-Installing finding your way around Sonic Pi.
+Installing and finding your way around Sonic Pi.

 The goal of this lab is for you to install Sonic Pi, learn the basic interface, and make a short recording.